 - Using social media, forums, and blogs

-Getting the price right is very important.
-You must make sure that the difference between the cost price and the selling price of your furniture items is at least enough to cover all your operating costs, including your own drawings.
-Try to reserve some income to invest in new equipment and technology.
-Not only must you be able to replace machinery when it breaks down but also you might want to buy labor-saving equipment to help you to keep your unit costs down.
+It is really necessary to have the price right.
+You must make sure that the gap between the expense of your furniture pieces and the sale price is at least adequate to meet all your running expenses, even your own drawings.
+To invest in new machinery and technologies, aim to reserve any profits.
+Not only do you need to be prepared to repair machines when it breaks down, but you might even choose to acquire labor-saving equipment to help hold the expense of your unit down.

 Your two largest items of expenditure are likely to be on: